SRSG-Workshops/spreadsheets/_extras/guide.md

 rest of the workshop to their data.
 * Much of their lives as a researcher will be spent on this 'data wrangling' stage, but some of it can be prevented with good strategies for data collection up front.
-* Tell that we're not teaching data analysis or plotting in spreadsheets, because it's very manual and also not reproducible.
+* Tell that we're not teaching data analysis or plotting in spreadsheets, because it is very manual and also not reproducible.
 That's why we're teaching SQL, R, Python!
 * Now let's talk about spreadsheets, and when we say spreadsheets, we mean any program that does spreadsheets like Excel, LibreOffice, OpenOffice.
 Most learners are probably using Excel.